oakerekan/Portfolio-Project-/README.md

 - 👋 Hi, I’m @oakerekan
 - 👀 I’m interested in data
-- 🌱 I’m currently learning R and Tableau
 - 💞️ I’m looking to collaborate on Projects
-- 📫 How to reach me on twitter @gaius16olayinka
+- 📫 How to reach me on twitter @ogakerekan

 <!---
 oakerekan/oakerekan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.